chahnel/kroehne.github.io/4_Cookbook.md

 | **Task:** Change current page when the time is over (see Figure 136).                                                                                                                                                                                                              |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Instructions:**                                                                                                                                                                                                                                                                  |
-| Create two simple pages (“PageRunning”, “PageOut”) at least prepared with frame and panel (see III.1.1.1).
+| Create two simple pages (?PageRunning?, ?PageOut?) at least prepared with frame and panel (see III.1.1.1).

  Add a NumberValueDisplay from the Palette to the Panel.

  Open the FSM Editor by clicking on *Edit State Machine*.

- Add three **states**: one start-state (“Start”) and two normal-states (“TimerRuns”, “TimeOut”) (see II.5.3).
+ Add three **states**: one start-state (?Start?) and two normal-states (?TimerRuns?, ?TimeOut?) (see II.5.3).

- > Connect the normal states to the corresponding pages (i.e., “TimerRuns” to “PageRunning”, “Timeout” to “PageOut”) by right-clicking the states.
-Select “Configure State” from their context menu and type in the name of the page to be connected in the section “Page to open”.
+ > Connect the normal states to the corresponding pages (i.e., ?TimerRuns? to ?PageRunning?, ?Timeout? to ?PageOut?) by right-clicking the states.
+Select ?Configure State? from their context menu and type in the name of the page to be connected in the section ?Page to open?.

- Add one **variable** (“SecondsLeft”) (see II.5.1).
+ Add one **variable** (?SecondsLeft?) (see II.5.1).

  Go to the *State Machine Rules*.

- Add one time-**event** (“TimerTick 1”) in the syntax’ event part (see II.5.2).
+ Add one time-**event** (?TimerTick 1?) in the syntax? event part (see II.5.2).

  Add the **rules** between States, Variables and Events (see II.5.4).

- > Start with the transition from the start-state “Start” to the first normal-state “TimerRuns”.
-When the times starts (i.e., the condition is true), the variable “SecondsLeft” should be set to the initial time.
+ > Start with the transition from the start-state ?Start? to the first normal-state ?TimerRuns?.
+When the times starts (i.e., the condition is true), the variable ?SecondsLeft? should be set to the initial time.
  >
- > Every time the time-event “TickTimer” occurs (i.e., every second left) and the variable “SecondsLeft” is greater than 1, the state “TimerRuns” should convert to itself.
-In doing so, the variable “SecondsLeft” should be reduced by 1.
+ > Every time the time-event ?TickTimer? occurs (i.e., every second left) and the variable ?SecondsLeft? is greater than 1, the state ?TimerRuns? should convert to itself.
+In doing so, the variable ?SecondsLeft? should be reduced by 1.
  >
- > When the time-event “TickTimer” occurs, but the variable “SecondsLeft” is 1 or less, the state “TimerRuns” should convert to the second state “TimeOut” which automatically leads the test taker to the page “PageOut”.
+ > When the time-event ?TickTimer? occurs, but the variable ?SecondsLeft? is 1 or less, the state ?TimerRuns? should convert to the second state ?TimeOut? which automatically leads the test taker to the page ?PageOut?.

- Right-click on the NumberValueDisplay in the panel and select “Link Variable” from its context menu.
-Select the variable “SecondsLeft” and confirm with OK.
+ Right-click on the NumberValueDisplay in the panel and select ?Link Variable? from its context menu.
+Select the variable ?SecondsLeft? and confirm with OK.

- Your FSM works after you saved by “Generate and Save”.
+ Your FSM works after you saved by ?Generate and Save?.

  **IB** **Examples:** SimpleTimerExample.zip                                                                                                                                                                                                                                         |